 The Watergate Scandal

 The Watergate scandal is one of the most influential political scandals in American history.
-It directly led to the resignation of President Richard Nixon and resulted in many Americans developing a more cynical attitude in regards to politicians and American politics in general.
+It directly led to the resignation of President Richard Nixon and resulted in many Americans developing a cynical attitude in regards to politicians and American politics.